Jianqoq/Sclabel/README.md

 Matrix = cv2.getRotationMatrix2D(((cols-1)/2, (rows-1)/2), rotate_angle, scale_factor)   # get the transform matrix
 final_image = cv2.warpAffine(image, Matrix, (cols, rows))                               # rotate image
 ```
-However, it could easily cause content losing by using scale_factor with 1.
-To avoid this happens, we need to assign a correct factor value no matter what the rotation angle is.
-Saddly.
-Opencv seems doesn't provide a function to get this scale factor value.
+However, it could easily cause content loss by using scale_factor with 1.
+To avoid this happening, we need to assign a correct factor value no matter what the rotation angle is.
+Sadly.
+OpenCV seems doesn't provide a function to get this scale factor value.
 Thus, we need to do some simple geometrical analysis.
 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/image3.jpg)
 We first need to get the new width and new height.
 Then, we can calculate the scale factor for the corresponding edge.
-We pick the smallest factor by comparing these two value.
+We pick the smallest factor by comparing these two values.
 The source code can be found at functions/calculation.py.
 Thus, we change some code.
 ```
 import cv2
 from functions import calculation